RavEngine/Samples/README.md

    - Demonstrates the skinned mesh blending capabilities of RavEngine
 1. SoundDynamics
    - A virtual soundstage demonstrating the audio reverbation modeling feature
+1. Flags
+   - Mixing skeletal and vertex animation, along using vector graphics on textures

 ## How to try the samples without building
 1. Sign in to GitHub in your browser.
 This is required for accessing the downloads.